7 Days Sri Lanka Itinerary on a Budget

 Estimated reading time: 10 minutes

 If you’re looking for a budget-friendly travel destination that offers a blend of culture, adventure, and natural beauty, then Sri Lanka might just be the perfect choice for you.
 This small island nation in South Asia boasts of picturesque beaches, ancient temples, wildlife reserves, and scenic tea plantations.
-In this blog post, we’ll give you a one-week Sri Lanka itinerary on a budget that will help you explore the best of this country without breaking the bank.
+In this blog post, I’ll give you a 7 days Sri Lanka itinerary on a budget that will help you explore the best of this country without breaking the bank.

 Day 1: Colombo